aliuosio/mage2.docker/README.md

     (on osx open a new tab to run ./install.sh again)

 > Modify settings in .env.template before running `./install.sh` if needed

 > use .env to change values later after installation

+> OSX only: the Magento 2 files take time to snyc to Host on first run

 ## Backend in Browser
     http://mage2.localhost/admin
     User: admin